 Cash and cash equivalents - Cash includes cash deposits in banks and cash equivalents.
 Bridgeway considers all highly liquid debt instruments purchased with an original maturity of three months or less to be cash equivalents.
 Accounts at each institution are insured in limited amounts by the Federal Deposit Insurance Corporation ("FDIC").
-As of September 30, 2016 cash and cash equivalents consisted of cash, commercial paper and certificates of deposit with original maturities of three months or less.
-Commercial paper and certificates of deposit totaled approximately \$1,302,000 at September 30, 2016.
+As of September 30, 2017 and 2016, cash and cash equivalents consisted of cash, commercial paper and certificates of deposit with original maturities of three months or less.
+Commercial paper and certificates of deposit totaled approximately \$595,000 and \$1,302,000 at September 30, 2017 and 2016, respectively.

 Pharmacy receivable - Bridgeway receives rebates from its pharmacy benefit manager based on the volume of drugs purchased.
-Bridgeway records a receivable and a reduction of medical expenses for estimated rebates due based on purchase information.
-Pharmacy rebates totaled approximately \$1,113,000 for the year ended September 30, 2016, which are included as reductions in ancillary and other medical services in the accompanying financial statements.
-As of September 30, 2016, management believes the pharmacy receivable balances are fully collectible and accordingly, an allowance has not been established.
+Bridgeway records a receivable and a reduction of health care expenses for estimated rebates due based on purchase information.
+Pharmacy rebates totaled approximately \$1,073,000 and \$1,113,000 for the years ended September 30, 2017 and 2016, respectively, which are included as reductions in ancillary and other medical services in the accompanying statements of comprehensive (loss) income.
+As of September 30, 2017 and 2016, management believes the pharmacy receivable balances are fully collectible and accordingly, an allowance has not been established.

 Provider advances - Upon request, Bridgeway, in accordance with AHCCCS contract limitations, may advance monies to high-volume providers based on cash flow needs and timing of claims payments.
 Advances are stated at the amount management expects to collect or offset against future claims.
-Management provides for probable uncollectible amounts through a charge to earnings and a credit to a valuation allowance based on its assessment of the current status of individual balances.
-Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to provider advances receivable.
-At September 30, 2016 management believes the provider advances are fully collectible and accordingly, an allowance has not been established.
+Management provides for probable uncollectible amounts through a charge to earnings and a credit to provider advances based on its assessment of the current status of individual balances.
+Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to earnings and a credit to provider advances.
+As of September 30, 2017 and 2016, management believes the provider advances are fully collectible and accordingly, an allowance has not been established.

-Investments - Investments at September 30, 2016 are classified, and accounted for, as follows:
+Investments - Investments as of September 30, 2017 and 2016 are classified, and accounted for, as follows:

 Available-for-Sale: Government, corporate and asset-backed bonds, notes, and certificates are classified as available-for-sale when Bridgeway anticipates that the securities could be sold in response to rate changes, prepayment risk, liquidity, availability of and the yield on alternative investments, and other market and economic factors.
-These securities are reported at fair value and reported as a separate component of stockholder's equity, net of income tax effects.
-Unrealized gains and losses on securities available for sale are recognized as direct increases or decreases in other comprehensive income.
-For the year ended September 30, 2016, Bridgeway recognized approximately \$325,000 of unrealized gains, net of tax effect of approximately \$198,000, on securities available for sale which has been recorded in the accompanying statement of changes in stockholder's equity.
+Unrealized gains and losses on securities available for sale are recognized as direct increases or decreases in other comprehensive (loss) income.
+For the years ended September 30, 2017 and 2016, Bridgeway recognized approximately \$(298,000) and \$325,000, respectively, of unrealized (losses) gains, net of tax effect, on securities available for sale which has been recorded in the accompanying statements of comprehensive (loss) income.
 Cost of securities sold is recognized using the specific identification method.

 Held-to-Maturity: Investments classified as held to maturity are carried at amortized cost, and consist primarily of municipal bonds that Bridgeway has the positive intent and ability to hold to maturity.
 Premiums and discounts are amortized or accreted over the life of the related security using the effective interest method.
 Bridgeway monitors the difference between the cost and fair value of investments.
-There were no realized or unrealized gains or losses on securities held to maturity for the year ended September 30, 2016.
+There were no realized or unrealized gains or losses on securities held to maturity for the years ended September 30, 2017 and 2016.

-Investments that experience a decline in value that is judged to be other than temporary are written down to fair value and a realized loss is recorded in investment and other income.
+Investments that experience a decline in value that is judged to be other than temporary are written down to fair value and a realized loss is recorded.
 To calculate realized gains and losses on the sale of investments, Bridgeway uses the specific amortized cost of each investment sold.